PseudoKnight/CHSpigot/README.md

 **player_locale([player])**

 Returns the language local for a player.
+This always returns the default (en_US) on player_join.
+After the player has joined this should reflect their client setting.

 **get_hidden_players([player])**